A narrowing of AI research?: Literature Review

-\paragraph{Complementor lotteries:} The history of deep learning highlights the importance of network effects and serendipity in AI's technological trajectory.
-Many of the key ideas underlying this AI design had been introduced in the 1950s and 1980s but it was not until the 2010s, with the increasing availability of suitable hardware, software and data, that these methods could be implemented at scale \citep{wooldridge2020}.
-One hardware innovation in particular - Graphics Processor Units (GPUs) developed for video-games applications - became an important enabler for deep learning techniques that benefit from parallelisation of tasks. \citet{hooker2020hardware} argues that the lag between the development of key research ideas about artificial neural networks and their application in deep learning are an example of `hardware lotteries' in AI research: this refers to the fact that the adoption of an idea depends not only on its merits but also on the availability of suitable complements: hardware and software to implement the idea, and in the case of machine learning methods, large datasets for training.
+AI's history highlights the importance of network effects and serendipity for its technological trajectory. \citet{hooker2020hardware} argues that the lag between the development of key AI designs and their deployment is an example of `hardware lotteries' in AI research: this means that the adoption of an idea depends not only on its merits but also on the availability of suitable complements such as hardware, software and data to implement it.
+For example, many of the key concepts underlying deep learning had been introduced in the 1950s and 1980s but it was not until the 2010s, with the increasing availability of suitable hardware, software and data, that these methods could be implemented at scale \citep{wooldridge2020}.
+One hardware innovation in particular - Graphics Processor Units (GPUs) that had been developed independently for video-games applications - became an important enabler for deep learning techniques.
+Once deep learning `won' this hardware lottery, it started attracting large investments that sped up its development, leading to the collection of additional data and creation of computational infrastructure in a positive feedback loop that strengthens its position.

-\paragraph{Institutional isomorphism:} The advent of deep learning has seen a shift in the locus of research activity from academia to the private sector.
-In 2016, AlphaGo, an AI system developed by Alphabet's AI subsidiary DeepMind defeated Go champion Lee Sedol in a highly publicised five-match contest \citep{alphago}.\footnote{It should be noted that this system combined reinforcement deep learning with Montecarlo tree search, an older heuristic search technique.} Microsoft AI Researchers were responsible for the first speech recognition system to achieve parity with humans in 2017.
-Word embeddings, a technique that uses the byproducts of a deep learning model to represent text data in a multidimensional semantic space was developed by researchers at Google \citep{mikolov2013efficient}.
-In addition to generating new research results, private companies have created the most popular open source frameworks for the implementation of deep learning techniques - Tensor Flow (developed by Google) and PyTorch (developed by Facebook).

-Academic and industrial AI research have become increasingly intertwined in recent years: Private labs recruit large numbers of researchers and graduates from leading academic institutions, and often collaborate with academic researchers who in many cases have dual academic - industrial affiliations \citep{gofman_brain_drain, hain2020,hagendorff2020ethical}.
-Collaborating with industry is one of the main channels through which academic researchers are able to access the data and infrastructure required for state-of-the-art deep learning research \citep{wahmed2020}.
-Private sector companies also participate actively in key conferences such as NeurIPS (Neural Information Processing Systems) or ICML (International Machine Learning Conference).
-In 2019, Google and Alphabet's subsidiary DeepMind had the largest number of accepted papers at the NeurIPS conference.\footnote{\href{https://medium.com/@dcharrezt/neurips-2019-stats-c91346d31c8f}{https://medium.com/@dcharrezt/neurips-2019-stats-c91346d31c8f}}